devskale/offpunk/README.md

 Offpunk has no "strict dependencies", i.e. it will run and work without anything else beyond the Python standard library.
 However, it will "opportunistically import" a few other libraries if they are available to offer an improved experience or some other features.
+Python libraries requests, bs4 and readabliity are required for http/html support.

 To avoid using unstable or too recent libraries, the rule of thumb is that a library should be packaged in Debian/Ubuntu.

 * [Python-requests](http://python-requests.org) is needed to handle http/https requests natively (apt-get install python3-requests).
 Without it, http links will be opened in an external browser
-* BeautifulSoup4 and Readability are both needed to render HTML.
+* [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup) and [Readability](https://github.com/buriy/python-readability) are both needed to render HTML.
 Without them, HTML will not be rendered or be sent to an external parser like Lynx. (apt-get install python3-bs4 python3-readability)
 * The [ansiwrap library](https://pypi.org/project/ansiwrap/) may result in neater display of text which makes use of ANSI escape codes to control colour (not in Debian?).
 * The [cryptography library](https://pypi.org/project/cryptography/) will